Celtics capitalize on trade with Nets, win NBA draft lottery

 Their victory made it three straight years the team with the best odds has won the lottery, after going the previous decade without a victory.
 Minnesota snapped that streak by getting eventual Rookie of the Year Karl-Anthony Towns in 2015 and Philadelphia emerged with Ben Simmons last season.

 The draft is considered a strong one, loaded with point guards such as Markelle Fultz, Lonzo Ball and De’Aaron Fox.
+Though the Celtics already have a top point guard in Thomas, Grousbeck said he expected they would make the pick.

 And the Lakers will get a chance to take one of them after beating the odds to move up.
 They had about a 53 per cent chance of falling out of the top three, which would have triggered a trade of the pick as remaining payment of their acquisition of Steve Nash in 2012.